Lab 0.8: Building a LabVIEW array and transferring it to an EXCEL spreadsheet

 See figure below for what row two would look like.

 Once the seven rows are complete, have LabVIEW send the array to an EXCEL spreadsheet.
-Have the spreadsheet automatically compute and fill in the next 4 entries of the middle column--with numbers 2, 6, 20 already there.
+Have the spreadsheet automatically compute (your hand leaves the keyboard and mouse) and fill in the next 4 (non-zero) entries of the middle column--with numbers 2, 6, 20 already there.
 The next entry after 20 is 70...

 You may end up using the matlab xlswrite function inside a Matlab script in your LabVIEW VI.